The construction industry’s expectations are met with CarbonCore Plastic Honeycomb and CarbonFoam materials.

 The 15mm thick insert, whose diameter can vary according to the resistance wished, is positioned on CarbonCore at required spot.

-Using a rotating tool at 1500 revolutions a minute, a light pressure is applied on the insert.
+Using a rotating tool at 1500 revolutions a minute, light pressure is applied on the insert.

-Rotation and pressure create the heating, which enables a perfect welding between the insert and CarbonCore.
+Rotation and pressure create the heating, which enables perfect welding between the insert and CarbonCore.

-The panel thus prepared can received the final skins.
+The panel thus prepared can receive the final skins.
 On the insert, solid fixing is carried out with specially adapted screws.